John GOODENOUGH, et al.

 [0045] The magnitude of the ionic conductivity of an electrolyte

-in an electrochemical cell dictates the thickness and area of the
+in an electrochemical cell dictates the thickness and area of

-charge and discharge, Pch=IchVch and Pdis=IdisVdis, depends
+electric power on charge and discharge, Pch=IchVch and

-critically on the electrolyte as also does the efficiency of
+Pdis=IdisVdis, depends critically on the electrolyte as also

-storage of electrical energy, 100 Pdis/Pch%.
-The voltages of a
+Pdis/Pch%.
+The voltages of a cell are

 Vch=Vocηch(Ich) and Vdis=Voc−ηdis(Idis) (1)

-where the voltage at open electronic circuit is Voc=(μA−μC)/e; the
+where the voltage at open electronic circuit is Voc=(μA−μC)/e;

-μA and μC are, respectively, electrochemical potentials of the
+the μA and μC are, respectively, electrochemical potentials of

-charge.
+electronic charge.

-[0046] The ηch and ηdis are called, respectively, the overvoltage
+[0046] The ηch and ηdis are called, respectively, the

-transport across any electrode/electrolyte interfaces.
-The
+resistance to ionic transport across any electrode/electrolyte

-discharge, so ηch≠ηdis.
+between charge and discharge, so ηch≠ηdis.

 [0047] The capacity of a rechargeable battery is the amount of